adambriand/goprotonreleases/README.md

 ## Acknowledgments

-Thank you to Valve Software and GloriousEggroll for creating/customizing such great software.
+Thank you to Wine developers, Valve Software, and GloriousEggroll for creating/customizing such great software.
+Without you Linux gaming would not be where it is today.

-Special thank you to Tom Lebreux for the code review and suggestions.
+Special thank you to Tom Lebreux for the code review and suggestions, and Brad Avery for the testing.